Recommendations & Conclusions

 By mid-2025, the Government should develop an action plan setting out how it will make organic inputs a more economical choice for farmers.
 This should include measures that boost the availability and diversity of organic inputs to achieve soil health targets and ensure the organic recycling and agricultural sectors have …

-Government response.
 The government details existing grants, like the £200m Slurry Infrastructure Grant, and a new £25 million Nutrient Management Theme launching in spring 2024, to support novel fertilisers and organic input development.
 They will also consult on fertiliser regulations.
-However, the …
+However, the response does not commit to …

 20